Sailing Skills Map & FAQ's

 Complete Recreational Catamaran Level 1 checkout to demonstrate existing skills or complete Spinnaker lessons to polish existing skills and attempt your check out on the last day of lessons or complete Catamaran Beginner lessons to create skills from the ground up and sail with experienced sailors until you feel ready to attempt the checkout.
 For single-handing access: complete checkout with righting bag.

-If you are a very experienced monohull dinghy sailor, you can complete a checkout without the need for specific cat lessons, but you will need to attend and pass rigging clinics and be aware that previously sailing cats with other sailors is strongly recommended, as well as watching the 500 spi videos and have suitable general experience first.
+If you are a very experienced monohull dinghy sailor, you can complete a checkout without the need for specific cat lessons, but you will need to attend and pass rigging clinics and be aware that previously sailing cats with other sailors is strongly recommended, as well as watching the 500 spinnaker videos and have suitable general experience first.

 Nacra 570 (level 1+ cat) jib and main, two person